 - Sustainability in STEM

 Global Goals, Local Level

-- Dr Belinda Gibbons (BAL) is the Australia and New Zealand Chapter Coordinator for Principles of Responsible Management Education (PRME) and sits on the UN PRME Advisory Committee which focuses on the integration of the SDGs in higher education.
+- Associate Professor Belinda Gibbons (BAL) is the Australia and New Zealand Chapter Coordinator for Principles of Responsible Management Education (PRME) and sits on the UN PRME Advisory Committee which focuses on the integration of the SDGs in higher education.
 Belinda is an ECR at UOW.

-- Prof Heather Yeatman (ASSH) is the immediate past President of the Public Health Association of Australia (PHAA), the peak national association for achieving public health outcomes through social and sustainable development action.
+- Professor Heather Yeatman (ASSH) is the immediate past President of the Public Health Association of Australia (PHAA), the peak national association for achieving public health outcomes through social and sustainable development action.

-- Prof Vera Mackie (ASSH) is the Director of the Centre for Critical Human Rights Research at UOW.
+- Professor Vera Mackie (ASSH) is the Director of the Centre for Critical Human Rights Research at UOW.